Invantive SQL is the fastest, easiest and most reliable way to exchange data with the Exact Online API.

 Every Exact Online company is called a "division".
 Each division in an Exact Online country has a unique number called the "division code".
 The column "divisioncode" (REST API tables) or "division_code" (XML API tables) contains the division code.
 Most REST API tables on Invantive SQL have columns not present in the REST API and added by Invantive SQL for additional data on the division, such as VAT number.
 This is for use with large accounting or accountancy environments which typically run across thousands of divisions.

 For use and billing purposes, each division maps onto one partition.
-It does not matter whether data is retrieved on the REST API, XML API or from both APIs on the division.
+It does not matter whether data is retrieved on the REST API, XML API or from both Exact Online APIs on the division.

 Invantive SQL API access to Exact Online is not possible for an archived division or a division of a accountancy customer which has been blocked due to dunning.
 The last scenario only applies for accountancy use; each accountant can access the divisions of associated customers.